muryoutaisuu/djmury/README.md

 ## Funcionalities
 This script can do some little things, e.g. autowoot ;-).
 It's basically a console-script, so don't expect some high quality buttons, which will change your behaviour on click.
 Nevertheless, I'm thinking about some links to activate some functions, e.g. autowoot on/off.

+### Cookies
+In the current version, this bot doesn't create and use any cookies.
+So it isn't possible to save actions like autowoot etc. to the next session.
+So please stay calm and use your commando line :-)

 ## Ideas
 I'm open to all kind of Ideas.
 However, I'm not the best at JavaScripting :-).